Robrusch/SPARSE/README.md

 SPARSE solves the Schrödinger equation numerically using the finite difference method by sampling the continuous distance $r$ on a discrete lattice of point separated by a constant distance $h$.
 The lattice begins at $r_\text{min}=0$, contains $M$ equally-spaced points in its interior
 $r_n=n h$ with $n=1,\dots,M$, and ends at $r_\text{max}=(M+1) h$.
-The reduced radial wave function $u(r)$ with N channels is treated as a numerical array containing its values at each of the M interior nodes of $r$.
+The reduced radial wave function $u(r)$ with N channels is treated as a numerical array containing its values at each of the M nodes in the interior of $r$.
 (The boundary points are treated in a different manner.)
 It is an array with $N \times M$ entries.
-Similarly, the potential matrix $V$ is treated as an array with $N \times N \times M$ entries, corresponding to each entry of the potential matrix evaluated at each interal node.
+Similarly, the potential matrix $V$ is treated as an array with $N \times N \times M$ entries, corresponding to each potential matrix element evaluated at each node in the interior of $r$.

 ## Setup